danmarton/healthdata/README.md

 ## Visual Analytics Thingy

 This would rely on our knowledge of the following data models, they will be explained thoroughly in the documentation of our product that will include video lectures presented by ME!!!

-A fact table is a quickly running list of logical [predicates](https://en.wikipedia.org/wiki/Predicate_(mathematical_logic)) made of the primary keys of slowly changing tables information called dimensions, that's the bottom line.
+A fact table is a quickly running list of logical [predicates](https://en.wikipedia.org/wiki/Predicate_(mathematical_logic)) made of the primary keys in slowly changing metadata tables called dimensions.

 * Star: Facts + Dimensions
 * Snowflake: Facts + Dimensions re-normalized